Tokyo Olympics chief quits, apologises again over sexist remarks

 Broadcaster Fuji News Network quoted a government source as saying: “We can’t give the impression that things have changed unless we install a woman or see a generational shift.”

-Top government spokesman Katsunobu Kato declined to comment on the issue or on reports about Mori’s successor, adding that things would be done according to procedures and in a transparent manner.
+Top government spokesman Katsunobu Kato declined to comment on the issue except to say things would be done according to procedures and in a transparent way.

 The Mori controversy has done “serious reputational damage” to the Tokyo Olympics, said one source involved in the Games, requesting anonymity due to the sensitivity of the matter and adding that many officials want a woman to replace Mori.